Revisiting Event Study Designs: Robust and Efficient Estimation

-Thus, this estimator for $\theta$ is unbiased by construction, and efficiency under homoskedasticity of error terms is a direct consequence of the Gauss\textendash Markov theorem.
+Thus, this estimator for $\theta$ is unbiased by construction, and efficiency under spherical error terms is a direct consequence of the Gauss\textendash Markov theorem.
 Moreover, OLS yields the most efficient estimator for any linear combination of $\theta$, including $\tau_{w}=w_{1}^{\prime}\Gamma\theta$.
-While assuming homoskedasticity may be unrealistic in practice, we think of this assumption as a natural benchmark to decide between the many unbiased estimators of $\tau_{w}$. \ref{prop:OLS-BLUE} also assumes that the parameter vector $\theta$ is identified in the regression model in \ref{eq:reduced-model}.
-This, for instance, rules out estimation of long-run treatment effects (absent strong restrictions on treatment effects), in line with \ref{lem:No-Longrun}.\footnote{We note that for the \ref{prop:OLS-BLUE} result we do not necessarily need to identify all fixed effects in $Y_{it}(0)$ separately; it is sufficient that the fitted value $\expec{Y_{it}(0)}=A_{it}^{\prime}\lambda_{i}+X_{it}^{\prime}\delta$ is identified.
-For example, we could shift all unit FEs up and all period FEs down by the same constant, but this change is immaterial for the fitted values.}
+While assuming spherical errors may be unrealistic in practice, we think of this assumption as a natural conceptual benchmark to decide between the many unbiased estimators of $\tau_{w}$.\footnote{This benchmark appears natural as it parallels the Gauss-Markov theorem which also relies on spherical errors.
+In Monte Carlo simulations (\ref{subsec:Monte-Carlo-BP-Appx-NEW}), the estimator performs well even under deviations from spherical errors.
+In \ref{subsec:appx-GLS} we generalize the results to parametric models of heteroskedasticity and serial correlation, in the spirit of generalized least squares (GLS) and relating to \textcite{Wooldridge2021}.}